 Agbogbloshie e-waste dump, Accra, Ghana/ March 2019 Photo Credit: Muntaka Chasant

-One of the most visible problems at Agbogbloshie is the open burning of insulated cables and radial tires to recover copper, radial steel and other precious metals.
+One of the most visible problems at Agbogbloshie is the open burning of electrical wires and radial tires to recover copper, radial steel and other precious metals.

-The unsafe dismantling of televisions and computers are very serious alright, but this cannot be compared with the toxic air pollution from the burning of electrical wires, which poses immediate health risks to the residents of Accra.
+The unsafe dismantling of televisions, computers and other electronics are very serious alright, but this cannot be compared with the toxic air pollution from the burning of the cables, which poses immediate health risks to the residents of Accra.

-Burners at Agbogbloshie e-waste dump, Accra, Ghana/ November 2018 Photo Credit: Muntaka Chasant
+Burner Boys at the Agbogbloshie e-waste dump, Accra, Ghana/ November 2018 Photo Credit: Muntaka Chasant

 Dr. Stefan Oswald, the Director-General of the German Federal Ministry for Economic Co-operation and Development, in addressing the audience at the inauguration of the Agbogbloshie Technical Training Centre commented that Agbogbloshie is often sensationalized in the international media.2

 He said: “It is not the ‘hell on earth’ like it is often reported in the international media, however, we need to work hard to make it a place where about 10,000 scrap workers can earn a living under improved health and environmental conditions.”

 Dr. Oswald is partly correct there.
-Agbogbloshie scrapyard is unlikely the largest e-waste dumpsite in the world, as often reported, for instance.
+For instance, Agbogbloshie scrapyard is unlikely the largest e-waste dumpsite in the world, as often reported.
 There doesn’t appear to be any evidence to support this.

-Again, Agbogbloshie is more of an auto dismantling yard than the large e-waste dumpsite you read about on the internet.
+Again, Agbogbloshie is more of an auto dismantling yard (for scraps) than the large e-waste dumpsite you read about on the internet.
 There are several other prominent livelihood activities going in and around the scrapyard that are not e-waste related.

 But he’s certainly wrong about the toxic pollution levels from Agbogbloshie.
 'Hell on earth' is not an exaggeration at all, in my opinion.